joshuab96/Work-Day-Scheduler/README.md

 ## Work Day Scheduler :clock3:

-A  simmple Work Day Scheduler designed to keep track of tasks on a regular 9 -5 working day.
+A  simple Work Day Scheduler designed to keep track of tasks on a regular 9 -5 working day.

 ##### Features
 * Dynamically updating current day and time display